 Be Privy to Google Compliance

-Google search now have over a 90% market share.
-So, if your website is not structured to Google compliance, you are being dropped in local and national search engine rankings.
-Little things like clean HTML and CSS code, header structure, keyword density, alt tags, and overall amount of content per page is a big first step in understanding Googel compliance techniques.
+Google now has over a 90% search engine market share.
+So, if your website is not structured to Google compliance or SEO best practice, you are being dropped in local and national search engine rankings.
+Little things like clean HTML and CSS code, header structure, keyword density, alt tags, and overall amount of content per page is a big first step in understanding Google compliance techniques.

 A responsive, effective website will include headings to denote what the page is about.
 In addition, it's helpful to have an eye-catching, non-blurry photograph to brand your company.
 And don't forget bullet points.
 A user needs to be able to scan the page and know what information to expect right away.
 Just like the three clicks rule, your user will simply leave your website if he or she cannot quickly find the information they need.